-Weather in Salt Lake City in May is very unpredictable.
+Weather in Salt Lake City in May/June is very unpredictable.
 In May, the average high temperature is 71 degrees and the average low is 52 degrees.
 Wearing long or short sleeve uniforms is left to the discretion of each individual crew, but similar to D-I officiating, the crew must dress alike.
 Games will be officiated in regulation long pants and short or long sleeve shirts.
-If your shirt has an association patch that cannot be removed, it is fine to leave it on; however, if we can have individual association patches removed, that would be best.
-As for flags and CFO patches, we will follow the standard as set forth in the 2016 CCA Mechanics Manual.
-It is expected that on-field officials have their correct position placard on the back of their uniforms.
+If your shirt has an association patch which cannot be removed, it is fine to leave it on.
+As for flags and CFO patches, we will follow the standard as set forth in the 2018 CCA Mechanics Manual.
+It is expected that On-field officials have their correct position placard on the back of their uniforms.
 Non-field officials at the game locations can wear whatever is comfortable for them based upon the weather conditions.
 As for classroom training attire, we have no formal standard in place and we will leave that to the individual crews and Crew Mentors for both on and Non-field officials.

-Stars and Stripes Academy will provide light hors d’oeuvres at a Registration Social at the Double Tree Hotel on Thursday evening, lunch at Friday noon and breakfast vouchers provided at check-in.
+Stars and Stripes Academy will provide light hors d’oeuvres at a Registration Social at the Double Tree Hotel on Thursday evening, May 30th, lunch at Friday noon and breakfast vouchers provided at check-in.
 All other meals including Friday dinner, Saturday lunch and dinner, and Sunday lunch are the responsibility of the individual officials.
 Some light snacks and water will be available during SASA, both in classroom and at the football field.

 NON-FIELD OFFICIALS MEETINGS AND GAME DUTIES?